 Do testosterone levels go down?
 Yes, they do but no need to panic, there are ways to manage these levels.
+Some of them can be found on Brewly.
 In this article, we will cover what exactly is testosterone, what it does, and why is it important for good health?

 What Is Testosterone?

 The testosterone is a sex hormone.
 This hormone plays a vital role in puberty as well as fertility.
 In men, testes produce testosterone while in females, this hormone is made in ovaries.
 Testosterone can also affect the sexual desire in men.
 A man tends to produce a low level of this hormone due to age.
 Particularly men aged 30 & older are more likely to be affected by low testosterone levels.

 In men, testosterone levels are about 10 times higher than women.
 This hormone helps the growth of muscle bulk, bone mass, physical strength, and body hair.
 An absence of this hormone secretion, also known as hypogonadism can affect your overall health.
 But some medical experts say it’s just a normal sign & harmless part of aging.
 Scroll down to understand the problems that occur due to imbalanced testosterone levels.

 Testosterone levels are usually measured via blood tests.
 Normal testosterone level falls between 300-1000 Nanograms per deciliter (ng/dL).
 Approximately 40% of men over the age of 40 have testosterone levels that fall below this range.

 However, your low testosterone levels may not be a cause for concern unless you observe the following symptoms: